digidem/mapeo-crypto/README.md

 Returns `{ publicKey: Buffer, secretKey: Buffer }`

-#### `KeyManager.generateIdentityKey()`
+#### `KeyManager.generateRootKey()`

-Static method to generate a new random identity key.
-This is used to derive a master key: all keys are deterministically derived from this identity key, so this should only be used once on each device and the key should be securely stored.
+Static method to generate a new random root key.
+This is used to derive a master key: all keys are deterministically derived from this root key, so this should only be used once on each device and the key should be securely stored.